soniamartis/system-design/databases/mongodb/crud_concepts.md

 Outside reads that use read concern "snapshot" or "linearizable" wait until all writes of a transaction are visible.
 Outside reads using other read concerns do not wait until all writes of a transaction are visible, but instead read the before-transaction version of the documents.

-### Transactions and write conflicts
-If the current transaction updates a doc that has been updated externally before it could take a lock on that doc, then  write conflict will be thrown in current txn
-If the txn has acquired a lock on a doc, then the external operation waits till this txn completes

 Limitations:
 By default, a transaction must have a runtime of less than one minute.